insidemordecai/website/content/support/index.md

 replyByEmail: false
 ---

-If you enjoy my content and feel kind, here are all the different ways you can support what I do online.
-Thank you so much – I appreciate it! 😊
+If you enjoy my content and feel genorous, here are some ways you can support what I do.
+Thanks a lot - I appreciate it! 😊

 ## Fund my coffee/tea addiction